(Visited 3,996 times, 2 visits today)

 Presidential Towers is one of the largest apartment complexes in the Chicago area.
 Its four 49-story towers, designed by Solomon Cordwell Buenz, encompass 2,346 apartments, an array of commercial shops and extensive on-site amenities and services.

 You can see floor plans and check current rent levels and availabilities online.

-More than 1,400 of the property’s 2,346 apartments have been renovated, and the rest are scheduled for renovation.
+Most of the property’s 2,346 apartments have been renovated, and the rest are scheduled for renovation.
 Changes include the replacement of carpeting with hardwood-like flooring in living areas, updated kitchens and baths, and opening kitchens to the living areas in some floor plans.

 None of the units have balconies or private outdoor space.

 Central heat and air-conditioning are included in the rent.
 Digital cable, HDTV and high-speed Internet access are available at additional cost.
 Free Wi-Fi is available in a number of on-site public areas.

 Views.
 The four towers are staggered on the site in a way that maximizes the views from every apartment.
 The site plan and angled bay windows result in many of the apartments enjoying outstanding views of Chicago’s skyline.